httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # Is HTTP Being Used? {#used}

 Different applications have different goals when using HTTP.
-In this document, we say an application is "using HTTP" when any of the following conditions are true:
+The requirements in this document apply when any of the following conditions are true:

 * The transport port in use is 80 or 443,
 * The URL scheme "http" or "https" is used,